Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 After the success of its inaugural tournament back in 1987, the Rugby Union World Cup is now considered one of the most important sporting tournaments in the world.
 Held every four years, the Rugby World Cup is contested by 20 nations who are put in four groups of five teams each.

 The winner of the tournament is awarded the Webb Ellis trophy.
-The most successful World Cup nations have been New Zealand, South Africa and Australia who have won two tournaments each.
+The most successful World Cup nation is New Zealand, who have won three tournaments, followed by South Africa and Australia, who have won two tournaments each.
 England have won one tournament.

 The full list of venues for the 2019 World Cup is as follows: